sfrench007/serf/README.md

 # SERF
-Code and example data from a ~400k (synthetic) compound phenotypic screen identifying efflux substrates in E. coli
+Code and example data from a ~400k (synthetic) compound phenotypic screen identifying growth-inhibitory efflux substrates in E. coli